ikkentim/AIWorld/README.md

 }
 ```

-This algorithm build the following path with the algorithm:
+The algorithm has, for example, built the following path:

 ![](https://raw.githubusercontent.com/ikkentim/AIWorld/master/readme_data/graph_in_action.jpg)